zen-ham/zen-ham/README.md

 Sub project
 ---

-I had alot of fun putting together this really cool interactive [status page](https://api.zelesis.com/status) for every running service my company has, I'm not the best at web design or anything, but making that felt like raking the stones around in a zen garden, it was fun just polishing the hell out of it and making that site exactly how I envisioned it, even if that wasn't a super grand vision.
+I had alot of fun putting together this really cool interactive [Status page](https://api.zelesis.com/status) for every running service my company has, I'm not the best at web design or anything, but making that felt like raking the stones around in a zen garden, it was fun just polishing the hell out of it and making that site exactly how I envisioned it, even if that wasn't a super grand vision.

 <div align="center">
   <img src="https://github.com/zen-ham/zen-ham/blob/main/ffsdsfff.PNG?raw=true" alt="ss" width="100%" />